 b.
 If you are still attending school or have recently graduated, confirm that your program is accredited by an organization that is acceptable to the Virginia Board of Accountancy.
 Accreditation should be through one of these agencies:

-If you attended a program that is not accredited by any of the above agencies, your credits must be reviewed by a Board task force prior to sitting for the Uniform CPA Exam.
-This task force will study the school’s accreditation process and standards and make a recommendation, with documentation, to the Board based on their findings.
-Once the Board receives this report, it will make the final decision on whether to accept your credits.
-Contact the Board at (804) 367-8505 for more information.
+If you attended a program that is not accredited by any of the above agencies, including colleges and universities in other countries, your credits must be reviewed by a Board-approved education evaluation firm prior to sitting for the Uniform CPA Exam.
+Once the Board receives their report, it will make the final decision on whether to accept your credits.
+Approved agencies include:

 c.
 Enroll in the necessary courses.
 In Virginia, CPAs need at least 120 semester hours of college coursework and must hold a minimum of a bachelor’s degree in order to be eligible to take the Uniform CPA Exam.
 (For licensure, a total of 150 semester hours are required).
 These classes must include: